Checkbox Group: Use Cases

 Disabled

-You can disable the entire group by setting the disabled
+You can disable the entire group by setting the disabled attribute on the <lion-checkbox-group>.

 <lion-checkbox-group name="scientists[]" label="Favorite scientists" disabled>

-<lion-checkbox label="Archimedes" .choiceValue=${'Archimedes'}></lion-checkbox>
+<lion-checkbox label="Archimedes" .choiceValue="${'Archimedes'}"></lion-checkbox>

-<lion-checkbox label="Francis Bacon" .choiceValue=${'Francis Bacon'}></lion-checkbox>
+<lion-checkbox label="Francis Bacon" .choiceValue="${'Francis Bacon'}"></lion-checkbox>

 </lion-checkbox-group>